zhaoxu98/PhD-Day-Sum-Template/README.md

 2. **Create for a specific date**: Run `python create_daily_summary.py 2024-01-15`
 3. **Create with start date**: Run `python create_daily_summary.py --start-date 2024-01-01`
 4. **Edit the summary**: Open the generated file in `Summary/` directory and fill in your daily progress
-5. **Automatic README updates**: The README will be automatically updated when you push changes to the Summary directory
+5. **Automatic README updates**: The README will be automatically updated when you push changes to the Summary directory, config.py, or template files

 ## Template Structure